Miniature Daffodils are tough, hardy and simple to grow. Their petite blooms are small in size but big on impact.

 These superb daffodils always attract attention and each bulb produces more than one flower.
 So why not plant as many as space permits!
 They are perfect for small gardens, pots, lawn plantings or the front of beds.
 The flower stems are even good for picking.

 Plant Miniature Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
 This depth will help to protect them from heat and soil erosion, as well as providing strength for the stem.
 Space your Daffodils 5-15cm apart, more if you are leaving the bulbs in to naturalise, closer for a more dramatic display from the get go.
 In the garden, we like to plant ours two or three to a hole to create instant effects.

 Once the flowering has finished, you can remove the flower stem, either by picking it from the base, or simply removing the seed head, (this stops the plant focusing on seed production, so it can increase the vigour of your bulb).

-Then, allow the foliage to remain until it has yellowed.
-The daffodil bulb uses the foliage to gather energy and nutrients for next year’s blooms.
-Keep them relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less leaves) but they are not heavy feeders so a little goes a long way.
+Then, allow the foliage to remain until it has yellowed, this is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
+Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you won’t need much as they are not heavy feeders.

-Miniature Daffodil Collection Valued at $36.00 SAVE $8.50.
+Miniature Daffodil Collection Valued at $80.00 SAVE $5.00.